aggerritsen/VespaSmartTrap-BASE/README.md

 - JSON Lines frame logging with timestamp, GNSS data, inference result, bounding box, CRC status, actuator result, saved filename, and firmware identity.
 - Power telemetry logging to `/power.log` at a configurable interval.
 - Helper scripts for building and flashing the Grove Vision AI V2 firmware image and model.
+- [VSTtool](https://vsttool.org) support for flashing firmware to the MCUs used in the project.
 - Desktop image-viewer tooling and sample images for visual validation work.

 ## System Architecture